andreasphil/devnotes/README.md

 ## Development

-devnotes is a static website built with [Eleventy](https://www.11ty.dev).
+Devnotes is a static website built with [Eleventy](https://www.11ty.dev).
 Packages are managed by [npm](https://npmjs.org).
 The following commands are available:

 ```sh
 node --run dev          # Start development server